Distinguished regular supercuspidal representations: Distinction

-\paragraph{Epipelagic supercuspidal representations.} Epipelagic supercuspidal representations are first constructed by Reeder and Yu \cite{ry14}.
-Then Kaletha \cite{kal15} studies the properties of epipelagic $L$-packets, including the endoscopic character identities.
-This kind of representations is a special case of a more general class of supercuspidal representations, called toral supercuspidal representations which are first considered by Adler \cite{adl98}.
-We refer to \cite{ry14} for the definition of epipelagic supercuspidal representations.
-In terms of Yu's data, epipelagic supercuspidal representations are constructed from generic cuspidal {\em epipelagic} $G$-data where $x\in\CB^\red(G,F)$ is a rational point of order $e$ (see \cite[\S3.3]{ry14}) and $(S,\mu)$ a tame regular elliptic pair satisfying \cite[Conditions 3.3]{kal15}.
+\paragraph{\bf Epipelagic supercuspidal representations.} The notion of epipelagic supercuspidal representations was first introduced by Reeder and Yu \cite{ry14}.
+Kaletha \cite{kal15} later studied the properties of epipelagic $L$-packets, including the endoscopic character identities.
+This kind of representations is a special case of a more general class of supercuspidal representations, called toral supercuspidal representations which were first considered by Adler \cite{adl98}.
+We refer to \cite[\S2.5]{ry14} for the definition of epipelagic supercuspidal representations, and to \cite[\S6]{kal} for a brief discussion on toral supercuspidal representations.
+In terms of Yu's data, epipelagic supercuspidal representations are constructed from generic cuspidal {\em epipelagic} $G$-data where $x\in\CB^\red(G,F)$ is a rational point of order $e$ (cf. \cite[\S3.3]{ry14}) and $(S,\mu)$ a tame regular elliptic pair satisfying \cite[Conditions 3.3]{kal15}.
 The resulting representations $\pi_{(S,\mu)}$ are called {\em epipelagic}.
 An important property of epipelagic $G$-data is that

 Therefore $J^1/J^1_+$ is automatically trivial, and thus $\eta_\theta=1$ for any epipelagic $G$-datum such that $[\theta]\sim[\Psi]$.
 Then the following corollary is a direct consequence of Theorem \ref{thm.
 HM distinction} or \cite[Proposition 5.31]{hm08}.